Lead routing for small teams

 Common routing rules

-1. #1 IF Client equals Acme Co #acme-leads (in Acme's Slack)
+1. #1 When Client equals Acme Co → send to #acme-leads (in Acme's Slack)

-2. #2 IF Client equals Bright Studios #bright-leads (in Bright's Slack)
+2. #2 When Client equals Bright Studios → send to #bright-leads (in Bright's Slack)

-3. #3 IF Client equals NorthStar #northstar-leads (in NorthStar's Slack)
+3. #3 When Client equals NorthStar → send to #northstar-leads (in NorthStar's Slack)

 Each rule's Slack webhook URL can point at a different workspace, so one RouteForms account fans out into many client Slacks.
 On the Agency plan, client workspaces group everything by client too, submissions, delivery logs, billing visibility.